 Climbing Tajumulco without a guide is very easy to do.
 In fact, it be done as a day trip from Xela if you grab an early 5.00 AM chicken bus to San Marcos.
-There are tour companies in Xela (Quetzaltenango) that offer guided hikes to the peak along with a night of camping on the way up to get everyone “acclimatized” to the altitude.
+There are tour companies in Xela (Quetzaltenango) offering guided hikes to the peak along with a night of camping on the way up to get everyone “acclimatized” to the altitude.
 More on that later…

-We worried a solo climb would be difficult and found scant evidence online regarding this.
+We worried a solo climb of Tajumulco would be difficult and found scant evidence online regarding this.
 This post will assist anyone hoping to bypass the tour groups and climb Volcan Tajumulco without a guide!

 Adventurous, budget-minded travelers want to know if climbing Tajumulco without a guide is possible.
 It is and this post is for them.